brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 ![Requests per second and active users](1000-threads-req-sec.png)

 That didn't help, so let's put the max thread count back to the default before we try anything else!
-If you're following along, I recommend using clean, like `mvn clean spring-boot:run` to ensure that nothing is remembered from the previous build.
+If you're following along, I recommend using `clean`, as in `mvn clean spring-boot:run` to ensure that nothing is remembered from the previous build.
 You can lose a lot of time acting on misleading results otherwise!

 ## JSON Encoding

 Another unlikely candidate is the JSON encoding we're doing on our responses.
-Out of the box, Spring Boot uses the venerable Jackson library, but you never know, the default settings might be really ineffcient.
+Out of the box, Spring Boot uses the venerable [Jackson](https://github.com/FasterXML/jackson) library, but you never know, the default settings might be really ineffcient.
 Again, it's really easy to check so let's find out.
 We update the controller so that instead of returning Java object containing a String, it returns just a plain string, so from:

 ```java